 FORCED CRIMINALITY

-SJI is advocating for Los Angeles County to recognize and respond to youth trafficked by forced criminality with the same commitment and infrastructure used to support Commercially Sexually Exploited Children (CSEC).
-Since 2012, Los Angeles County has built a strong framework for CSEC that includes specialized training, safe housing, youth-centered zones, and coordinated cross-agency task forces.
+SJI is advocating for Los Angeles County to recognize and respond to youth trafficked through forced criminality with the same commitment and infrastructure currently used to support Commercially Sexually Exploited Children (CSEC).
+Since 2012, the County has developed a strong framework for CSEC that includes specialized training, safe housing options, youth-centered diversion zones, and coordinated cross-agency task forces.

-SJI believes the County must expand this framework to include all youth who are labor trafficked, including those coerced to commit crimes by their traffickers.
-It ensures youth are seen, supported, and safely guided to services, rather than punished for their exploitation.
+We are urging the County to expand this framework to include all labor-trafficked youth, including those coerced into criminal activity, so that they are identified as victims, safely guided to services, and supported through coordinated, trauma-informed systems rather than punished for their exploitation.

 Strengthening the Child Welfare Response to Labor Trafficking